IBM/data-governance-mask-sensitive-data/CPDaaS.md

 #### 5. Create service credentials for DB2

-In the services list, click on the D2 service instance and select `Moanage on IBM Cloud` on the menu.
+In the services list, click on the D2 service instance and select `Manage on IBM Cloud` on the menu.

 ![manage_in_cloud](images/manage_in_cloud.png)